KenKenhehe/Wheel-ShinToyScript/README.md

 # ShinToyScript
-A programming language extended from: https://github.com/KenKenhehe/ToyScript
+A programming language made from scratch that has a similar syntax to the BASIC programming language, code is extended from: https://github.com/KenKenhehe/ToyScript

 # Getting started
 ---